lzhao2708/GraphCrossings/README.md

 # Graph Crossings

-> An Obsidian plugin for visualizing and optimizing graph layouts with crossing minimization.
+> An Obsidian plugin for visualizing your vault's note connections as an interactive graph.

 ## About

 **Status:** Work in Progress / Temporary

-This plugin provides tools to visualize your vault's note connections as a graph and minimize edge crossings using force-directed layout with barycenter heuristics.
+This plugin provides interactive graph visualization of your vault's note connections using force-directed layout physics.

 ### Features